devsacti/ITservice/README.md

 *Server = ( OS + HW ), and Server has at least 2 kinds ; Web Server, Application Server, etc.

-#### communications between Front and Back
+#### Flow between Front and Back

 Let's assume that you input the primary url and WEB-APP returns the index page,

-and it can be regarded as "Menu of Front-End".
+and it can be regarded as "Menu of Web Service".

-Generally, Menu of Front-end provides choices of buttens mapped with other urls.
+Generally, Menu of Web Service provides choices of buttens mapped with other urls.

 And those urls is mapped with functions of back-end of Electronic Vending Machine

-So, you can access the functions that control the resources of web-service.
+So, you can access the functions that control the resources of Web Service.

-####
-javascript(js) is the media point between Front and Back By URL
+this conception of flow canbe described at the perspective of back-oriented as 'Controller'.

 # URL and HTTP